omkaradhali/javascript_playground/log.md

 **Today's Progress**: Destructuring and Spread operator ES6

 **Notes:** Destructuring and spread operator are really useful and I am going to make sure I use it more often.
 Solved some of the challenges on FreeCodeCamp to make sure I understood the concepts and use cases.
 They key is not to just understand but identify the scenario and practice so that it comes to me naturally.
 I have started from the very basic just for this purpose.

+### Day 4: Jan 18, 2019

+**Today's Progress**: CSS Grid
+**Notes:** Started studying CSS grid.
+Need to start taking better notes as I am sure it will get confusing as I proceed.
+Resources used are Wes Bos free course on CSS grid and https://css-tricks.com/snippets/css/complete-guide-grid/ .
+Over the weekend will try to finish up the course or finish major chunk of it.